SURFnet/certificates-bcp/dialogue.md

 Alice and Bob

-## Act 1, where Alice explains to Bob what a public key is and what it is used for.
+## Scene 1, where Alice explains to Bob what a public key is and what it is used for.

-Bob has asked Alice to drop by.
-He has something important to give to her.
+*Bob has asked Alice to drop by.
+He has something important to give to her.*

 Hey Bob, you wanted to see me?